Save all your favourite Woodland Trust content in one place.Find out more about Scrapbook

 Ancient woods have been around for many centuries – long enough to develop as ecosystems that are rich, complex, and irreplaceable.

-Because they have developed over such long timescales, ancient woods have unique features such as relatively undisturbed soils and communities of plants and animals that depend on the stable conditions ancient woodland provides, some of which are rare and vulnerable.
-They are also living history books, with features such as mediaeval boundary banks, charcoal hearths, and old coppice stools, that tell us how woodland was used in centuries past.
+Because they have matured and slowly changed over such long timescales, ancient woods have unique and special features.
+Their soils remain relatively undisturbed by human activities, keeping layers laid down over centuries of falling leaves and providing a home for hidden communities of fungi, invertebrates and dormant seeds.
+A closely-knit network of plants and animals, some of which are rare and vulnerable, also depend on the stable conditions ancient woodland provides.
+These much treasured woodlands are also living history books, with features such as medieval boundary banks, charcoal hearths, and old coppice stools - clues that tell us how woodland was used and relied upon in centuries past.

 There are two types of ancient woodland

-Ancient semi-natural woods are woods that developed naturally.
+Ancient Semi-Natural Woods are woods that have developed naturally.
 They may have existed since woodland first colonised the British Isles after the last glaciation, but in many cases they have grown up on land that was previously cleared, but many hundreds of years ago.
 Most ancient woods are not untouched by man – they may have been managed for timber and other products over centuries – but they have always had woodland cover.

-Woods planted or growing up today will not become ancient woods in 400 years’ time because the soils on which they have developed have been modified by modern agriculture or industry, and the fragmentation of natural habitats in today’s landscape hampers species' natural movements and interactions.
+Woods planted or growing up today will not become ancient woods as we know them in 400 years’ time because the soils on which they have developed have been modified by modern agriculture or industry, and the fragmentation of natural habitats in today’s landscape hampers species' natural movements and interactions.
 Many species characteristic of ancient woodland are slow to disperse and do not colonise new areas easily.

 Our remaining ancient woodland is therefore irreplaceable.

-If we lose what little we have left then it is gone forever, so we need to ensure no more ancient woodland is lost.
+If we lose what little ancient woodland we have left, it will be gone forever.
+We need to ensure no more ancient woodland is lost.
 We also need to protect vulnerable ancient woodland wildlife by creating new woodland and other habitats around the remaining fragments of ancient woodland to shield them from the effects of neighbouring land use.
-And we need to create more spaces for wildlife in the wider landscape to link between the remaining fragments of ancient woodland.
+And we need to create more spaces for wildlife in the wider landscape to link our remaining fragments of ancient woodland together.